 |Spawn shelf life||6 months (refrigerated)|

 Nameko (Pholiota nameko) is a popular cultivated mushroom in Japan.
 As they grow, they are covered in a layer of natural gelatin, which gives them a unique, almost shiny appearance.
 When cooked, they have an earthy flavor with subtle fruit-like hints, and an aroma reminiscent of cashews and butterscotch.
-Because nameko mushrooms need cooler temperatures and constant humidity when fruiting, they are more difficult to cultivate.
-They are not ideal for beginners, but can be quite rewarding for experienced growers.
+Nameko mushrooms need cooler temperatures and constant humidity when fruiting, and are not ideal for hot or dry climates.